Against probability: A quantum state is more than a list of probability distributions: Introduction

-In this work, we ask the following question: does $\mathbf{P}_{\mathcal{M}}(\rho)$ represent $\rho$ faithfully?
-If faithfulness meant injectivity, the answer would be yes, as this is precisely the notion of tomographic completeness.
-However, this criterion is too weak.
-To be faithful in a physically meaningful sense, a representation must also be \emph{topologically robust}.
-A main contribution of this paper is to define and explain what this means.
+This raises a fundamental question: does $\mathbf{P}_{\mathcal{M}}(\rho)$ represent $\rho$ faithfully?
+If faithfulness merely meant injectivity, the answer would be yes, as this is precisely the notion of tomographic completeness.
+However, a faithful representation should also ensure that statements derived from $P_{\mathcal{M}}(\rho)$ are robust under small perturbations.
+In this work, we explain why robustness is necessary, and why it nevertheless cannot be achieved for probability representations without losing essential structure, such as the subsystem structure.